Day 22 – National Preparedness Month Challenge- Medical Supplies and Home Health Preparedness

 Keep Your Supplies Well Stocked

-We’re all hopefully pretty good at keeping the band aids well stocked (unless you have kids).
-But there are still plenty of other medical supplies that you need outside of the good old band aid.
+We’re all hopefully pretty good at keeping the accessories well-stocked, particularly band-aids (unless you have kids).
+But there are still plenty of other medical supplies that you need outside of the good old band-aid.

 - Oral gel